mpi-sws-rse/ltltalk-frontend/documentation/tasks.md

 ---

 Now start solving them (if you haven't already, check the <a href="/#/tutorial" target="_blank">tutorial section</a> to get you started).
-After finishing each set of tasks, reset the environment (an arrow on the right-hand side and then `RESET`).
+After finishing each set of tasks, reset the environment (blue `RESET` button).
 Remember, reseting only affects front-end, all the learnt rules are preserved.
 While you can solve the tasks in the best way you see fit, there is a benefit in trying to provide a general solution (that would work in more than one situation) because you can reuse solutions as building blocks in the tasks that follow.
-It might also be useful to define some basic building blocks that are not tasks themselves (e.g. `pick green` for `pick item has color green`)
+It might also be useful to define some basic building blocks that are not tasks themselves (e.g. `pick green` for `pick item is green`).

 ---
 *reset the environment*